It pays to be green

-- It is recommend that room temperatures should be kept between 18 and 21 degrees.
+- It is recommended that the room's temperature should be kept between 18 and 21 degrees.
 If you feel chilly above these temperatures, try adding another layer of clothing or making a warm drink.

 - Close your curtains at dusk to stop heat escaping through the windows and check for draughts.

 - Try heating only the rooms you are using.
 Turn all thermostatic radiator valves (TRVs) outside your workspace to zero.
-If you don’t have TRVs, installing these is a low cost way of managing the heat throughout your house.
+If you don’t have TRVs, installing these are a low-cost way of managing the heat throughout your house.

 - Installing a room thermostat, a programmer and thermostatic radiator valves, as well as using these controls efficiently, could save you around £75 a year.

 - You may rely on a portable heater as a top-up for central heating in colder rooms.
-Try and limit its use to keep energy bills low.
+Try to limit its use to keep energy bills low.